Premium ProductReports

 Price breakdown

-The AirPods Pro 3 are $249 — the lowest price of the premium flagships (the Sony is $329, Bose and Technics ~$299, Sennheiser $300).
+$249 buys in, the lowest flagship entry (the Sony is $329, Bose and Technics around $299, the Sennheiser $300).
 AppleCare+ adds two years of coverage plus accidental-damage protection for a modest fee.
-One underrated value angle: the FDA-authorized hearing-aid feature can substitute for an over-the-counter hearing aid that would otherwise cost far more — real added value for the right person.
-They discount less than rivals, but the starting price is already the most accessible here.
+The underrated line item is the hearing-aid mode: for the right person it substitutes for an over-the-counter hearing aid that would cost considerably more, which quietly changes the value equation.
+AirPods discount less than rivals do, but they also start cheaper than all of them.

 Performance benefits